ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 ### 2.3.
 Documentation

 The user's guide for each extension documents where it is in the extension lifecycle.
 We expect this to be next to the "Since" and "Implied by" fields in extension documentation.
-Additionally, the user's guide should provide a history of the extension's sojourn through the various states, and the GHC versions in which it went from being experimental to stable, or from stable to deprecated.
+Additionally, the user's guide should provide a history of the extension's sojourn through the various states, and the GHC versions in which it went from being unstable to stable, or from stable to deprecated.

 ## 3. Examples